With so many ways to promote your music online — and only so many hours in the day — how do you decide which platforms are worth your time and energy?

 If you have a little money to put towards growing your Instagram presence and you’re already familiar with advertising on Facebook, you’ll be happy to know that you can promote Instagram posts through Facebook Ads Manager in the same exact way that you’d promote a Facebook post.
 All you need to do is link your Facebook page to your Instagram account, and you’re set!

 If your target audience skews younger, Snapchat can be a fun and effective way to connect with fans.
 The app’s focus is on storytelling through short, timed photos and videos.
 It tends to feel more casual, in-the-moment, and personal than other social media platforms, which can lead to some unique marketing opportunities that don’t necessarily feel like “marketing.”

 Bandzoogle lets you create a professional website in minutes with all the music promotional features you need including a blog, mailing list, and social media integrations.
 Try Bandzoogle free now!

-Speaking of YouTube, this is a great way to amplify your music.
-It is, to this day, still the #1 streaming music service on the internet.
-Not only is it a great opportunity for new fans to find you, but it’s also one of the easiest ways for fans to share your music on other social networks, leading to a greatly expanded reach beyond your core fan base.
+YouTube is still the number-one music streaming service on the internet and the second-largest search engine.
+It’s one of the easiest ways for fans to share your music on other social networks, leading to a greatly expanded reach beyond your core fanbase.

 Bandsintown is the largest concert discovery platform, offering an easy way to get your tour dates out in front of all of your fans.
 Using the Bandsintown Manager app is a simple way to get your tour dates posted to your Facebook page and Website and amplified out to all of your other social networks.

-The above will get you well on your way to an established online presence and engaged (and converted!) fan base.
-But these are certainly not the only options available, and you should always be on the lookout for new and creative ways to promote your music online.
+Any of the above platforms will get you well on your way to an established presence and a growing fanbase, but there are obviously tons more out there.
+You should always be on the lookout for new and creative ways to promote your music online.

 Build a stunning band website and store in minutes